Oblivious Sketching of High-Degree Polynomial Kernels: Introduction

 \subsection{Technical Overview}

-Our goal is to design a sketching matrix $\Pi^p$ that satisfies the oblivious subspace embedding property with an optimal embedding dimension and which can be efficiently applied to vectors of the form $x^{\otimes p}$.
+Our goal is to design a sketching matrix $\Pi^p$ that satisfies the oblivious subspace embedding property with an optimal embedding dimension and which can be efficiently applied to vectors of the form $x^{\otimes p} \in \RR^{d^p}$\footnote{Tensor product of $x$ with itself $p$ times.}.
 We start by describing some natural approaches to this problem (some of which have been used before), and show why they incur an exponential loss in the degree of the polynomial kernel.
 We then present our sketch and outline our proof of its correctness.

-We first discuss a natural approach to tensoring classical sketches, namely the {\sf CountSketch}.
-We show that this approach leads to an exponential dependence of the target dimension on the degree $p$ and then present our new approach.
+We first discuss two natural approaches to tensoring classical sketches, namely the Johnson-Lindenstrauss transform and the {\sf CountSketch}.
+We show that both lead to an exponential dependence of the target dimension on $p$ and then present our new approach. \paragraph{Tensoring the Johnson-Lindenstrauss Transform.} Perhaps the most natural approach to designing a sketch $\Pi^p$ is the idea of tensoring $p$ independent Johnson-Lindenstrauss matrices.
+Specifically, let $m$ be the target dimension.
+For every $r=1,\ldots, p$ let $M^{(r)}$ denote an $m\times d$ matrix with iid uniformly random $\pm 1$ entries, and let the sketching matrix $M \in \RR^{m \times d^p}$ be

+where $\bullet$ stands for the operation of tensoring the rows of matrices $M^{(r)}$ (see Definition \ref{tensornotations}).
+This would be a very efficient matrix to apply, since for every $j=1,\ldots, m$ the $j$-th entry of $Mx^{\otimes p}$ is exactly $\prod_{r=1}^p \left[M^{(r)} x\right]_j$, which can be computed in time $O(p \Nnz(x))$, giving overall evaluation time $O(p m \Nnz(x))$.
+One would hope that $m=O(\eps^{-2}\log n)$ would suffice to ensure that $\|Mx^{\otimes p}\|_2^2=(1\pm\epsilon)\|x^{\otimes q}\|_2^2$.
+However, this is not true: we show in Appendix~\ref{sec:proof:lower} that one must have $m=\Omega(\eps^{-2}3^p \log(n)/p+\eps^{-1} (\log(n)/p)^p)$ in order to preserve the norm with high probability.
+Thus, the dependence on degree $p$ of the polynomial kernel must be exponential.
+The lower bound is provided by controlling the moments of the sketch $M$ and using Paley-Zygmund inequality.
+For completeness, we show that the aforementioned bound on the target dimension $m$ is sharp, i.e., necessary and sufficient for obtaining the Johnson-Lindenstrauss property.

 \paragraph{Tensoring of \textsc{CountSketch} (\textsc{TensorSketch}).} Pagh and Pham~\cite{pp13} introduced the following tensorized version of {\sf CountSketch}.
 For every $i=1,\ldots, p$ let $h_i:[d]\to [m]$ denote a random hash function, and $\sigma_i:[d]\to [m]$ a random sign function.
 Then let $S: \mathbb{R}^{d^{\otimes p}} \to \mathbb{R}^m$ be defined by